zhiqiangzhongddu/NeuLP/README.md

 - torch_geometric == 1.4.2

 ### Data requirement
-All eight datasets we used in the paper are all public datasets which can be downloaded from the internet.
+Demo datasets are available in the folder-input.

 ### Code execution
 A demo file is given to show the execution of model and other tools.